 (List of gun and ammunition manufacturers and their biggest sales retailers for boycott and divestment are listed at the bottom of this page)

-Over the last decade, a cowardly and NRA subservient Congress (mostly Republicans) have enacted laws that have only deregulated gun use in America.
+Over the last decade, an NRA subservient Congress (mostly Republican) have enacted laws that have only deregulated gun use in America.
 It’s no secret why.

 The gun lobby is incredibly influential.
-But as we as a nation incessantly debate the potential for reform in the wake of all the gun tragedies at schools, theatres, synagogues and other venues of non-Christian worship, one of the first questions we should ask is: who does the gun lobby really represent?
+But as we as a nation incessantly debate the potential for reform in the wake of all the gun tragedies at schools, theatres, synagogues, as well as venues of non-Christian worship, one of the first questions we should ask is: who does the gun lobby really represent?

 The National Rifle Association portrays itself as an organization that represents “4 million members” who simply love the Second Amendment.
 This is a lie, plain and simple.
-The real truth is much more sinister and manipulative.
+The real truth is more about manipulative profiteering.

 Despite the grassroots façade, the corporations that directly profit from unregulated gun use are propping up the NRA’s activities, much like how the tobacco lobby secretly funded “Smokers Rights’” front groups and libertarian anti-tax groups, or how polluting industries currently finance much of the climate change skepticism movement.

 In a “special thanks” to their donors, the National Rifle Association Foundation lists Bushmaster Firearms Inc., the company that makes the assault rifle reportedly found with the shooter responsible for the mass murder in Newtown, Connecticut.
 How much Bushmaster Firearms Inc. (a firm now known as "Windham") contributes is left unsaid.